 Droid Life reported that there are three Google device codenames this time, and thought it might mean a third, higher-end, handset to the lineup.
 Closer to release though, prolific tipster Evan Blass tweeted that there will be two handsets, some new Pixel Buds, and a Pixel smartwatch gracing the stage at the fall launch event.

 A super-cheap version of the Pixel 3?

 It’s been reported that Google is developing a “midrange” Pixel for emerging markets such as India, that could debut this summer.
-It’s not clear from the piece in the Economic Times if the device will make it to the USA, where it would certainly make in interesting counterpart to Apple’s rumored iPhone SE 2 and people interested in the iPhone models can get bad credit loan lenders guaranteed approval.
+It’s not clear from the piece in the Economic Times if the device will make it to the USA, where it would certainly make in interesting counterpart to Apple’s rumored iPhone SE 2.

 What’s most exciting about the upcoming Pixel 3 and 3 XL?
 Let us know what you’re waiting for below.

 For more tech and mobile news, check out: